 Arusha Coffee Lodge: Our full report

-Set just outside of Arusha, a little off the main road to Lake Manyara, the Ngorongoro Crater and the Serengeti, Arusha Coffee Lodge is a convenient and comfortable over night stop at the start or end of your safari.

-Arusha Coffee Lodge sits on part of a vast coffee plantation, in open manicured gardens.
+Set just outside of Arusha, close to the city's small domestic airport and just off the main road to Lake ......
+Manyara, Ngorongoro and the Serengeti, Arusha Coffee Lodge, is a convenient overnight stop at the start or end of your safari.
+The lodge sits on part of a 40 hectare (100-acre) coffee plantation, in open manicured gardens.

-The central areas at Arusha Coffee Lodge are housed in a large red-brick building, where the bar, lounge and dining area feature terracotta tiles, bare red brick, white-washed walls and raw wood.
+The central areas at Arusha Coffee Lodge are housed in a large red-brick building, where the bar, lounge and dining area feature terracotta tiles, bare brick and white-washed walls and raw wood.
 The result is stylish and reminiscent of a colonial plantation house.